 Now that you have got an idea about all the constituents that play a role when it comes to a good survey response rate, there are a few ways for you to improve the numbers.
 To help improve your survey response rate keep these key factors in mind:

 a.
 Offer Incentives

 Offering incentives can increase the survey response rates considerably.
-There are types of incentives promoted by companies such as prepaid incentives, where the company sends the survey along with coupons.
-For those who don’t want to make that kind of investment without any solid guarantee opts for promised incentives where the respondent will be awarded coupons after the successful completion of the survey.
+There are types of incentives that companies promote, like the prepaid incentives.
+In that case, the company sends surveys along with coupons.
+But if you don’t want to make that kind of investment without any solid guarantee, then you can go for promised incentives.
+Here you award coupons to the respondent after completing the survey.
 Many companies that offer high-end incentives often present this in the format of a lottery.

 b.
 Get the Timing Right

 Well, there is nothing more important than time in this world.
 It is the same when it comes to surveys too.
 It shouldn’t be too early or too late.
 If you send in too early the customer hadn’t had a chance to formulate the opinion and if you are sending it too late, the customer might have forgotten all about it.
 Amazon sends in their feedback surveys about the product after one week, giving the customer enough time to have a solid feedback about the product.

 It is the age of personalization.
 Everybody wants what nobody has.
 They want to feel special by simply adding names of the customers and greeting them on their special days would make a lot of differences.
 When customers get a mail addressed personally to them, it obligates them to finish it.
 Studies conducted on the matter has shown that personalization of e-mailed survey invites can lift response rates by 7% or more.
 Also, respondents that received personalized invites were 2.6% less likely to abandon the survey halfway through.